 An olive-skinned person in a yellow sweater and an N95 is speaking on the phone

 One of the most effective ways to reach policy makers!
-Use our phone script to make it easier.
+Use our phone script to make it easier – and if phone conversations are challenging, you can leave messages instead!

 Closeup of a white fax machine against a turquoise background, with a hand lifting a page out of it

-Use our template to send faxes online (no machine required).
+Use our downloadable template letter to send faxes online – no machine required.
 It’s like an email they can’t delete!

 closeup of colourful DoNoHarm BC postcards featuring slogans like Clean the Air and Be Kind: Protect the Vulnerable

-Send our printable postcards (or any card on hand) – mail to MLAs and Ministers is free!
+Send our printable #Postcards4PublicHealth, or use any old card you have on hand.
+Mail to MLAs and Ministers is free!

 More on why this matters